Sincere Williams, 18, Charged With Stabbing Employee At Wicker Park Walgreens To Death

 Winstrom said description of the knife and mask in those robberies matched those recovered from Williams, but the investigation continues.

+The Walgreens on Milwaukee Avenue remained closed Tuesday night.
+The flower memorial has been growing by the day outside the Walgreens where Calderon worked.
+Walgreens employees were left shaken.

+“I work not too far from here, so when I found out what happened, my heart was just really broken,” said Walgreens employee Jennifer Montanez.

-Friends and former coworkers said the victim, Olga Marie Calderon, was a hard worker – friendly and talkative.
+Friends and former coworkers said Calderon was a hard worker – friendly and talkative.
 She was also the loving mom of a 3-year-old boy and an 11-year-old girl.

 Chief of Detectives Brendan Deenihan emphasized the horror of an attack on “a young lady going to work, doing everything she was supposed to do trying to raise a family, and this was an unbelievably tragic incident.”